 Vibration Testing Buyers Guide

 With the unpredictable nature of product development cycles, chances are that the time initially scheduled for validation testing has come and gone and the engineer is under pressure to complete the testing program as quickly as possible.
-This is the situation many product development engineers find themselves when they approach a vibration testing laboratory for a vibration testing service.
+This is the situation many product development engineers find themselves when they approach a vibration testing laboratory for vibration testing service.

 Since most development engineers have little expertise in the vibration testing field, they need to rely on the test lab engineer’s expertise to ensure that their test is performed correctly.